Literary speculative-fiction author. Writer of social justice-forward stories for children and adults.

 The Prairie’s Song in Tales to Terrify, episode 633

-Short story, historical horror.
+Short story, horror.
 A settler of the American West can’t stand the wide-open prairie and its haunting, endless noise.

 Open Relationshippublished in L’Esprit Literary Review